Role

 When sellers can’t improve their shop, they leave.

-Without clear steps to grow their shops, sellers become frustrated and churn.
+Without clear steps to grow their shops, sellers become frustrated and leave the platform.
 Etsy’s dashboard adds to the problem by showing minimal data and almost no actionable insights.

 Current dashboard for Etsy sellers.